Weeks before his first birthday, Victor’s parents noticed he might be falling developmentally behind his peers.

 An acquaintance told them about Family School Partners, an organization that provides in-home education services to children and families.
 The non-profit agency is one of 17 who receives part of their funding through the United Way of Bartholomew County.

 Once Victor’s parents were connected to Family School Partners (FSP), one of their staff educators began visiting Victor in his home and identified the need for additional developmental resources.
 He received speech and language therapy, special education curriculum, as well as physical and occupational therapy on a regular basis.
-According to Victor’s mother, they saw immediate changes in their son right
+According to Victor’s mother, they saw immediate changes in their son right from the start.

 In a short amount of time, Victor's skills progressed.
 He became steadier on his feet, developed the motor skills to put his own toys away, began responding to his name when called and even asked to watch "Baby Jake," his favorite television program.